gregm123456/ax650_raspberry_pi_services/reference_projects_and_documentation/submodule_overview.md

 - `pyaxcl`: Python package and bindings for AXCL.
 Contains `setup.py`, packaging metadata, sample code, and tests for the Python-facing APIs that wrap the AXCL runtime.
 	- How this helps the Project Vision:
-		- **Python device control & management** — provides a production-oriented Python interface to AXCL (preferred language for the project), enabling device setup, model load/unload, status checks, and resets (Goal 4 & Goal 5).
+		- **✅ Low-level Python control** — Provides `axcl.rt` module with direct wrappers for `axclrtMalloc`, `axclrtMemcpy`, `axclrtEngineLoadFromFile` etc. (Goal 5: Python-first).
+		- **✅ Device health monitoring via Python** — Can query `axclrtDeviceProperties` for temperature (in millidegrees), CPU/NPU loading, memory usage programmatically.
+		- **✅ Complete API coverage** — Wraps both Runtime API (NPU inference) and Native API (VDEC, VENC, IVPS, IVE) for full hardware access.
 		- **⚠️ Reality check** — Sample code (`sample/engine/sample_engine.py`) shows **one-shot inference** pattern (load model, run, exit).
 No built-in API server or persistent model hosting.
-Focus is on codec, IVPS, and multimedia, NOT LLM-specific workflows.
+		- **⚠️ Steeper learning curve** — Low-level C-like API requiring manual memory management (`axclrtMalloc`/`axclrtFree`).
-		- **🔧 Adaptation needed** — Use pyaxcl for device health monitoring and low-level control.
-For LLM inference, may need to combine with PyAXEngine or wrap ax-llm C++ binary.
+		- **🔧 Recommended use** — Device health monitoring, low-level control.
+For model inference, PyAXEngine provides simpler high-level API.
+		- **🔍 VALIDATED**: Hardware strategy confirms pyaxcl is production-ready but lower-level than needed for rapid development.

 - `PyAXEngine`: Prebuilt Python wheel and runtime configuration for the Axera inference engine.
 This repo packages a ready-to-install wheel and config files used to run models with the Axera engine from Python.
 	- How this helps the Project Vision:
-		- **Python-first NPU inference** — PyAXEngine provides an ONNX Runtime-style API (`axengine.InferenceSession`) for loading and running axmodel files directly from Python (Goal 5).
+		- **✅ PREFERRED for rapid development** — Provides ONNX Runtime-style API (`axengine.InferenceSession`) for loading and running axmodel files directly from Python (Goal 5).
-		- **✅ Best fit for pure Python services** — Used successfully in sd1.5-lcm.axera Python scripts.
-Can load models, run inference, and be wrapped in FastAPI/Flask for persistent API endpoints.
+		- **✅ Proven in Stable Diffusion examples** — Used successfully in `sd1.5-lcm.axera/python/` scripts.
+Can load models, run inference, minimal code needed.
+		- **✅ Automatic memory management** — No manual `malloc`/`free` like pyaxcl.
+Handles device memory allocation internally.
+		- **✅ Simple persistent model pattern** — Load once: `session = axengine.InferenceSession(model_path, device_id=0)`, then call `session.run()` repeatedly for each request.
-		- **⚠️ Limitation** — PyAXEngine README explicitly states it's "better suited for rapid prototyping" and "cannot call some codec-related modules on card environments".
+		- **⚠️ Limitation from README** — Explicitly states it's "better suited for rapid prototyping" and "cannot call some codec-related modules on card environments".
 For production M.2 card deployments, recommends pyaxcl instead.
-		- **🔧 Decision point** — Use PyAXEngine for initial development and lightweight deployments (e.g., SD image gen).
-For robust production LLM chat or multi-model scenarios, may need pyaxcl or C++ runtime.
+		- **⚠️ NPU inference only** — Cannot access Native API features (VDEC, VENC, IVPS).
+For pure model inference this is fine.
+		- **🔧 Recommended use** — **PRIMARY CHOICE** for both LLM and SD services during development.
+Clean API, proven examples, fast iteration.
+Monitor for stability issues; can fall back to pyaxcl if needed.
+		- **🔍 VALIDATED**: Hardware strategy confirms PyAXEngine is best for achieving "Python-first" goal despite "prototyping" caveat in README.

 - `Qwen3-4B`: Packaged model runtime and tooling for the Qwen 3 4B model optimized for Axera/AX650.
 Contains compiled binaries, tokenizer code, runtime examples, and scripts to run the model on target hardware.
 	- How this helps the Project Vision: